 By now, it’s hard to imagine anyone arguing against the importance of heart health.
-But what seems a little fuzzier is how one achieves a healthy heart.
+But what seems a little fuzzier is how one fights heart disease.
 While engaging in aspirin therapy or popping statins may lure some into a false sense of heart security, studies show that these Band-Aid solutions don’t hit heart health at its…well, heart.

 >> 1. SMOKING CESSATION